 lambire

-Sfiorare leggermente la superficie di qualcosa passando vicino senza toccare pienamente.
+Sfiorare leggermente la superficie di qualcosa passando molto vicino, senza toccare pienamente.

 English: to skim (of an object)